Angarkha

+Angarkha from 19th-century Marwar, displayed at Mehrangarh Fort Museum, Jodhpur, Rajasthan, India.

-Angarkha is an outer robe with long sleeves which was worn by men in South Asia.
+Angarkha is an outer robe with long sleeves which was worn by men in Indian subcontinent.
 By the 19th-century it had become the generally accepted attire of an educated man in public.
 It had evolved from the Persian cape balaba or chapkan as a result of being given a more Indian form in the late medieval or early modern era.